Pyr-000/YetAnotherStableDiffusion/README.md

   - When switching to 'concatenation' mixing mode (`-mc`, see: [Additional Flags](#additional-flags)), mixed prompts have their embeddings multiplied by their prompt weight, and are then concatenated into one (longer) prompt.
 This will make use of dynamic length support where necessary.
 Additionally, a `+` can be appended to a prompt weight to signify that the end token embedding of the preceding prompt and the start token embedding of the subsequent prompt should be removed, resulting in a 'more direct' concatenation.
 This is interpreted as a 'normal concatenation' (instead of applying a sum) when not running in concatenation mode.
 (Example: `Painting of a cat;1.25+;Photograph of a cat;0.8;`)
 - Prompts can be specified with an (individual) CLIP-skip setting by appending a trailing `{cls<n>}` for a setting of `n`.
 This will skip the last *n* layers of CLIP, the text encoder.
 Increasing this value will reduce the "amount of processing"/"depth of interpretation" performed by the text encoder.
 A value of `0` is equivalent to specifying no CLIP-skip setting.
   - **Note:** Other StableDiffusion implementations may refer to disabled CLIP-skipping as 'a CLIP skip of 1', not 'a CLIP skip of 0'.
 In this case, equivalent CLIP-skip values in this implementation will always be one less.
+  - **Note:** StableDiffusionXL and similar models override a CLIP-skip of 0 to a CLIP-skip of 1 by default.
+The pooled prompt ignores any CLIP-skip setting.
+To experiment with a CLIP-skip of 0 on SDXL prompts it can be specified via `{cls0}` or via in-prompt weights `( :1;0)`.
   - Example: `"Painting of a cat{cls2}"` will encode "Painting of a cat", while skipping the final two layers of the text encoder.
   - When combined with prompt mixing or negative prompts (`;;`, see above), the prompt separator must be specified after the CLIP-skip setting.
 The skip setting is independent for each sub-prompt.
     - Example: `"Painting of a cat{cls1};3; Photograph of a cat{cls2};1;"`